CesarTrevisan/Vehicle-Detection-and-Tracking/README.md

 ```
 ## Final Output

-We can see that when consider information from previous frame we get better and smoother results.
+We can see that when we consider information from previous frame we get better and smoother results.

 [Project Video on Youtube](https://youtu.be/Qh8H45vjTOA)